Skip to content

 Cedar shake roof installation cost

-You can use our roof replacement cost calculator to determine a ballpark estimate for installing cedar shakes on your roof.
+You can use our cedar shake roof cost calculator to determine a ballpark estimate for installing cedar shakes on your roof.
 This is a great place to start, since the calculator will use the square footage of your actual roof to project an estimate.

 The industry standard for the cost to install cedar shake shingles is between $25 and $30 per square foot.
 While this might seem like a lot, it’s crucially important that the roof is installed properly to ensure longevity.
 A roofing professional will have the expertise necessary to ensure your roof is properly installed.
 Instant Roofer has a convenient find a roofer tool you can use to find the best contractor for your job.